In this post I am going to explain 3 situations where you can be charged in California under Penal Code 415 pc for disturbing the peace.

 - And the words were spoken in a public place

 This includes the lack of intent to provoke violence16.
 If you spoke words that were angry while expressing a political opinion ( the subject of many fights) and had a reasonable belief that you spoke them with this in mind and not to provoke a violent response, then you may not be guilty.

 The same is true for creating unreasonable noise if you were merely partying or celebrating with other people.

-Very often, police arrest protesters at abortion clinics, political rallies or for counter-demonstrating.
+Very often, police arrest protesters at political rallies or for counter-demonstrating.
 Common at these scenes are signs or even T-shirts with provocative words intended to annoy those who disagree with a particular position or opinion but they are also expressions of speech.

 These often arise in the context of domestic disputes, fights with neighbors or with intoxicated persons at bars who claim you challenged them to a fight or took a swing at them.

 In such cases, you may need an attorney to investigate the matter by interviewing possible witnesses or presenting to the prosecutor evidence of past spiteful conduct toward you by an ex-partner or spouse or other individual who was motivated to falsely accuse you.

 Because PC 415 can be charged as an infraction or as a misdemeanor with lesser penalties than other misdemeanor offenses, it is often a charge that is offered in return for a guilty plea if the defendant has been charged with a more serious offense.

 Charges where a possible plea down to disturbing the peace may be available

 - Minor domestic battery incidents pc 243(e)(1),

 - Public urination or lewd conduct pc 647(a) in public or